-The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium of 22 states plus the U.S. Virgin Islands working together to develop a common set of K-12 assessments in English and math anchored in what it takes to be ready for college and careers.
+The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium of 18 states plus the District of Columbia and the U.S. Virgin Islands working together to develop a common set of K-12 assessments in English and math anchored in what it takes to be ready for college and careers.
 These new K-12 assessments will build a pathway to college and career readiness by the end of high school, mark students’ progress toward this goal from 3rd grade up, and provide teachers with timely information to inform instruction and provide student support.
 The PARCC assessments will be ready for states to administer during the 2014-15 school year.

 The PARCC Vision

 PARCC states have committed to building a K-12 assessment system that:

 - Builds a pathway to college and career readiness for all students,

 - Creates high-quality assessments that measure the full range of the Common Core State Standards,

 - Makes better use of technology in assessments, and